Congo Bars are like a chocolate chip cookie bar, but thicker, chewier and even more jam-packed with semi-sweet and milk chocolate chips!

 How to Store Congo Bars

-Congo Bars can be stored at room temperature, in the fridge or in the freezer.
-If you keep them at room temperature or in the fridge, just be sure to cover them well so they don't dry out.
-They'll last about 5-7 days.
+Congo Bars can be stored at room temperature, in the fridge or in the freezer. f you keep them at room temperature or in the fridge, just be sure to cover them well or keep in an airtight container so they don’t dry out.
+They’ll last about 5-7 days.

 If you freeze them, store them in a freezer-safe baggie that is well-sealed.
 They'll be good for at least 2-3 months in the freezer.